 How Can i Tell a Story Through My Clothes?

-Typically, a culture or similar group of people can recognize and understand a particular symbol, despite the representing object usually being arbitrary in and of itself.
 I like the way Richard Nordquist puts it in his article A Symbol in Language and Literature:

 “A symbol is a person, place, action, word, or thing that (by association, resemblance, or convention) represents something other than itself.”

-Think about what you care most about, what your personality is like, and the things that have happened in your life that contributed to who you are: can you think of any symbols that could represent these things?
+Think about what you care most about, what your personality is like, and the things that have happened in your life that contributed to who you are: Can you think of any symbols that could represent these things?

-Unless you’re using lots of words, fashion will always be mostly abstract in its meaning–even with symbolism.
-But if used well, it can be very meaningful…at the very least, to you.
+Unless you’re using lots of words, fashion will always be mostly abstract in its meaning–even with symbolism–but if used well, it can be very meaningful…at the very least, to you.

-And if what you wear means something to you, that’s the first and most important step.
+If what you wear means something to you, that’s the first and most important step.